Skipper (butterfly): Description and systematics

 The wings are usually well-rounded with more or less sharply tipped forewings.
-Some have prominent hindwing tails, and others have more angled wings; the skippers' basic wing shapes vary not much by comparison to the Papilionoidea, though.
+Some have prominent hindwing tails, and others have more angled wings; the skippers' basic wing shapes do not vary much in comparison to the Papilionoidea, though.
 Most have a fairly drab coloration of browns and greys; some are more boldly black-and-white.
 Yellow, red, and blue hues are less often found, but some largely brown species are quite richly colored, too.
 Green colors and metallic iridescence are generally absent.
 Sexual dichromatism is present in some; males may have a blackish streak or patch of scent scales on their forewings.

 Many species of skippers look very alike.
 For example, some species in the genera Amblyscirtes, Erynnis (duskywings), and Hesperia (branded skippers) cannot currently be distinguished in the field even by experts.
 The only reliable method of telling them apart involves dissection and microscopic examination of the genitalia, which have characteristic structures that prevent mating except between conspecifics.

 Subfamilies

-The roughly 3500 species of skippers are now classified in these subfamilies:
+The roughly 3500 species of skippers are classified in these subfamilies: